-We are committed to maintaining the highest standards of business conduct and corporate governance.
-The Board has adopted Corporate Governance Guidelines, which, together with our certificate of incorporation, bylaws, and Board committee charters, form the framework for the governance of Bancorp.
-The Corporate Governance Guidelines and committee charters are available at www.cathaygeneralbancorp.com.
+Our business and affairs are managed under the direction and oversight of the Board.
+The Board is committed to maintaining the highest standards of business conduct and corporate governance.
+The Board has adopted Corporate Governance Guidelines, which, together with our certificate of incorporation, bylaws, Code of Ethics, and Board committee charters, form the framework for the governance of Bancorp.
+The Corporate Governance Guidelines, Code of Ethics and Board committee charters are available at www.cathaygeneralbancorp.com.